xbeat/Machine-Learning/README.md

 What is the Machine Learning Problem?

 Machine learning problems typically involve tasks where a system learns patterns from data to make predictions or decisions.
 These problems can range from classification and regression to clustering and anomaly detection.

+## Probabilistic Models in Python

+Introduction to Probabilistic Models

+Probabilistic models are mathematical frameworks that use probability theory to represent and analyze uncertainty in complex systems.
+These models are essential in various fields, including machine learning, statistics, and decision-making under uncertainty.
+They allow us to quantify and reason about the likelihood of different outcomes based on available information.

 ## Matrix-based Rank Adaptation (MoRA) in Python